Hibatuddin Shahrestani: Socio-political activities

-He left Bahrain for India because the Muslims of India were under great political-cultural pressure from Britain, the extremist Hindus, and the petrified scholars there.
+He left Bahrain for India because, in his view, Muslims in India were under significant political and cultural pressure from British colonial authorities, Hindu nationalist movements, and conservative religious scholars.
 In that country, he gave lectures and published articles in various magazines and founded several Islamic associations and decided to travel to Japan, but with the beginning of World War I in July 1914 (Ramadan of 1332 AH), he gave up that work and went to Yemen and from there to Hejaz and then returned to Najaf.
 He wanted to unite all Islamic organizations and associations by establishing a central association in Najaf and establish an active link between them, but these efforts failed as World War I continued.